-Brett Gershon, editor at Nonprofit Colleges Online, says, “These online and hybrid doctoral degree programs are paving the way for working adults to obtain a terminal degree that would might not be possible otherwise.”
+Brett Gershon, an editor at Nonprofit Colleges Online, says, “These online and hybrid doctoral degree programs are paving the way for working adults to obtain a terminal degree that would not be possible otherwise.”
 Gershon goes on to say that even though traditional programs may still be ideal, online doctoral programs can be a good option for individuals who require more flexibility in how they pursue their studies.
 Gershon also notes that it should be understood that online doctoral programs are no less rigorous than traditional on-campus programs.

 Nonprofitcollegesonline.com publishes reviews, and other resources to help prospective students learn about and connect with schools where they can get a quality online education that puts their needs and success first.